Kernicterus

 Newborn jaundice affects 60% of newborns in the United States each year and is the number one reason for hospital readmission during the first week of life.
 Prior to 1990, kernicterus had been almost eradicated as a health problem in newborns.
 However, since hospitals began the practice of discharging mothers and newborns within 48 hours of birth – before jaundice has fully developed – kernicterus has re-emerged as a serious health threat to newborns.

 Parents whose babies have been injured by kernicterus may file a lawsuit and be entitled to financial compensation.
-If you plan on filing a lawsuit, you should contact a lawyer immediately.
+If you plan on filing a lawsuit, you should contact our lawyers immediately.
 Each state has a time limit, called a statute of limitations, restricting how long you have to file a claim.
 The time limit varies from state to state.
 If you wait too long you will not be able to take legal action.
+Contact a birth injury lawyer today to learn more about your legal rights!